 Connecticut is one of the oldest states in America, making it the birthplace of many inventors and early leaders.
 There are many well-known celebrities and famous people from Connecticut including: musicians, actors, writers, actresses, politicians, inventors, historic figures and artists.
-The famous Connecticut people are listed in a random order and were either born in Connecticut or lived a portion of their lives in Connecticut, or both.
-Please share your suggestions for another famous Connecticut celebrity or historical figure.
-To feature your business in CTLiving, contact us.
+Famous Connecticut people are listed in a random order and were either born, lived a portion of their lives in CT.
+Share your suggestions for famous Connecticut people.
+To feature your business, contact us.

 John Mayer was born in Bridgeport, Connecticut in 1977.
 He attended Fairfield High School in Connecticut and lived in the state until College.
 Today, he has released two albums and has one a Grammy for a single off of each.
 Winning Best Male Pop Vocal Performance for his single “Your Body is a Wonderland” in 2003 and winning a Grammy for first number one single with the song “Daughters” in 2005.

 Samuel Clemens (Mark Twain) lived in Hartford and Reeding Connecticut for the last part of his life.
 Author, friend to Presidents, artists and European royalty Samuel Clemens is known to people today as Mark Twain.
 Mark Twain was the pen name Clemens used when he wrote the Adventures of Huckleberry Finn, which is considered a Great American Novel today.

 Paul Simon was born on October 13, 1941, in Newark, New Jersey.
 His father Louis (1916–1995) was a college professor, upright bass player, and dance bandleader who performed under the name “Lee Sims”.
 His mom, Belle (1910–2007), was an elementary school teacher.
 After living in Montauk, New York, for many years, Simon relocated to New Canaan, Connecticut.